Connection: Bridging Eastern Medicine and Western Science

 We need the Western modalities of ultrasound, shockwave, lasers, and surgical intervention.
 We also need the Eastern modalities of acupuncture, acupressure, massage, meditation, and yoga.
 (Meditation is useful for us humans who are the caregivers to our animals.
 When we de-stress, our animals de-stress.
 We are all connected!)

-Featuring ingredients used in Ayurvedic and Chinese Medicine, backed by western research and clinicals.
+Featuring ingredients used in Ayurvedic and Chinese Medicine, backed by western research and clinical science.
 We will also incorporate time-tested and honored healing traditions of fermentation into several new products.
 We will focus on products that address imbalances, while helping to re-harmonize the body/mind, focusing on connectivity.

-Remedium Nadi EQ: The first product in the Chi Solutions family is being launched September 1: Remedium Nadi EQ, formulated to support a balanced inflammatory response.
+Remedium Nadi EQ: Formulated to support a balanced inflammatory response.
 Remedium is the Latin word for relief, and Nadi is the Ayurvedic term for channel of energies throughout the body.
+[Read our article on Remedium Nadi!]

 Making the Connection